What Is Transposition of the Great Arteries?

 Transposition of the Great Arteries at Seattle Children’s

 Our heart team has treated many children with transposition of the great arteries.
 In a typical year, we see 10 to 15 children with this condition.
 We have extensive experience with the surgery these patients require.
-We also have a pediatric cardiac anesthesia team and a cardiac intensive care service to help care for children who undergo heart surgery.
+We also have a pediatric cardiac anesthesia team and a cardiac intensive care unit to help care for children who undergo heart surgery.

 When you come to Children's, a team of people will take care of your child.
 Along with your child's cardiologist, you are connected with other providers such as neonatologists, pulmonologists (lung doctors), nurses, child life specialists, social workers and others, if their expertise is needed.
 We work together to meet all of your child's health needs and help your family through this experience.